deep-diver/ai-paper-reviewer/content/paper-reviews/2410.11331/index.md

 > </details>

-> Table 1 provides a detailed specification of the Shakti-LLM model, outlining its key architectural features and resource requirements.
+> Table 1 presents the specifications of the Shakti-LLM model, including its parameters, dimensions, and hardware requirements.

 {{< table-caption >}}